-If you’ve been drinking heavily for a while (and I assume you have because you’re here reading this), you may have noticed some unpleasant side effects in your stomach.
+If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

 I’m not just talking about the bloating and typical weight gain associated with alcohol.

 I mean stomach pain, gastritis, diarrhea, acid reflux, sluggishness, and increased sensitivity in your teeth and gums.

 Your digestive system includes more than just the stomach.
 You also have the intestines, throat, mouth, esophagus, liver, pancreas, and anus.

 Alcohol wreaks havoc on all of these organs.